Healthy Chicken Piccata in the Instant Pot (Whole30, GF, DF) – with video

 I bought an Instant Pot awhile ago and while I mainly use it for making boiled eggs, I also frequently cook chicken in it.
 I should probably branch out, but I tend to be a creature of habit.
 Chicken with salsa verde, chicken with regular salsa, and Shelly’s chicken piccata.
 We love Shelly’s chicken piccata.

-Since I was doing Whole30 and I was still craving chicken piccata, I decided to make it compliant to the program and also lighten it up a bit (it’s not a super heavy recipe to begin with but this version is lower calorie, gluten-free, and dairy-free.
+Since I was doing Whole30 and I was still craving chicken piccata, I decided to make it compliant to the program and also lighten it up a bit (it’s not a super heavy recipe to begin with but this recipe is lower calorie, gluten-free, and dairy-free.
 Ben and I both loved this version, and truthfully, it’s easier too since it eliminates a couple of steps.

 There I go again, making things easier and healthier.
 It’s kinda what I do.